-Questions regarding this effort can be directed to Nicole Twing at Nicole.email@example.com or 307-777-8275.
+Questions regarding this report can be directed to Nicole Twing at Nicole.firstname.lastname@example.org or 307-777-8275.

 For a list of Fact Sheets regarding Common Contaminants found in groundwater, please click here.

 An advisory group consisting of an Executive Committee and three (3) working groups have been established to facilitate and oversee the development of plans and schedules, to implement preferred options that address the overall objective, and to investigate the cause of impacts to private wells in the study area.
-The Executive Committee consists of one (1) representative each from WDEQ, Water Development Office, State Engineers Office, Oil and Gas Conservation Commission, and the City of Gillette.
-The WDEQ representative is the chairperson of the executive committee.
+The Executive Committee consists of one (1) representative each from DEQ, Water Development Office, State Engineers Office, Oil and Gas Conservation Commission, and the City of Gillette.
+The DEQ representative is the chairperson of the executive committee.
 In addition, the working group has hired an independent consultant to assist with the data review and investigation of the cause of impacts.